 Tutors trained in quantitative reasoning are available for 100-level MATH courses and many other classes that meet the quantitative reasoning (Q) general education requirement.
 Quantitative tutors assist students one-on-one and offer group study sessions geared to course assignments and exams.

-How to Request a Tutor
+How to Find a Tutor

 The best ways for students to get connected with a tutor during the academic year are as follows: